NTNU-IMT/stormbird/book/src/lifting_line/lifting_line_intro.md

 # Lifting line simulations
-The basics of the lifting line simulations in Stormbird have a lot in common with the classical approaches made by Lanchester (1907) and Prandtl (1918) more than 100 years ago, and which are also often taught in many introduction courses for fluid dynamics and lifting surfaces (e.g., in text books like Anderson (2005)).
+The basics of the lifting line simulations in Stormbird have a lot in common with the classical approaches made by Lanchester (1907) and Prandtl (1918) more than 100 years ago, and which are also often taught in many introduction courses for fluid dynamics and lifting surfaces (e.g., the text books in the [literature chapters](../literature/simulation_methods.md)).
 That is, the overall concept and equations is the same.
 The wing geometry is reduced to vortex lines along the span, the lift and circulation on the line elements are estimated from the local velocity and angle of attack based on a two-dimensional sectional model, and the lift-induced velocities due to the estimated circulation is calculated based on a potential theory wake model.

 However, the Stormbird implementation also differs from the classical lifting line approach in at least three broad-stroke ways, explained further in the subsections below